elcorto/docwatch/README.md

 =====

-The main use case of this tool is to be a previewer for markdown snippets that contain some math (GitLab) in situations where you (i) don't want to write more than a few lines of text in the browser instead of your editor and (ii) want to avoid using the preview mode in Git{Hub,Lab}.
+The main use case of this tool is to be a previewer for markdown snippets that contain some TeX math (`pandoc`'s markdown math, or GitLab math using a filter) in situations where you (i) don't want to write more than a few lines of text in the browser using Git{Hub,Lab} instead of your text editor and (ii) want to avoid using the markdown preview mode in Git{Hub,Lab}.
 Another use case is light technical reports with text, code and simple math that doesn't require setting up a TeX project.

 Features: